 There are many reasons you might need a capsule hotel.
 You might be the interested tourist who doesn’t want to miss this exciting experience, you might be a businessman who worked overtime and missed the last train home (and taking a taxi is usually more expensive than staying in a capsule hotel).
 Or, you missed the train due to too much drinking or you’re embarrassed to meet your spouse at night being totally wasted.
 Whatever reason it is, there are some facts about capsule hotels that most people don’t know about.
-Here are five of them!
+Here are four of them!

 It is surprising to hear that the capital was not where everything started.
 The first capsule hotel actually opened in Osaka.
 Capsule Inn Osaka is still in business, they even accept online reservations.